sshaw/itunes_store_transporter_web/README.md

 ### Database

-Database configuration is contained within the +database+ section of the configuration file (`ROOT/config/itmsweb.yml`).
+Database configuration is contained within the `database` section of the configuration file (`ROOT/config/itmsweb.yml`).
 It is used by the web server *and* the worker.

 By default it will contain the information provided to the setup script.
 Here's an example: